nmontefusco/Breakout-ArkanoidClone/README.md

 # Breakout-ArkanoidClone
-A minimalist attempt at the old breakout clone..
+A minimalist attempt at the old breakout clone using C++ and SFML2 Graphic library